 - This brings up the Effects drop-down gallery, as you can see in Figure 2.
 Choose Glow | Glow Options in the Effects drop-down gallery as shown in Figure 2.
 This will bring up the Format Shape dialog box.

 Figure 2: Glow Options selected within the Glow sub-gallery

 - Alternatively, you can right-click the selected shape and from the context menu, choose Format Shape option as shown in Figure 3.

 Figure 3: Format Shape option selected

-- Either of the ways will summon the Format Shape dialog box.
+- Either way, you will summon the Format Shape dialog box.
 Make sure that the Glow & Soft Edges option is selected in the sidebar, as shown highlighted in red within Figure 4.
-The options here pertain to both the Glow and Soft Edges effects -- for reasons of clarity, the Glow options have been faded out in Figure 4.
+The options here pertain to both the Glow and Soft Edges effects.
+For reasons of clarity, the Glow options have faded out in Figure 4.
 Glow options have already been discussed in our Advanced Glow Options In PowerPoint 2011 for Mac tutorial.

 Figure 4: Soft Edges option within Format Shape dialog box

 - There is only one attribute that Soft Edges have, and that is the Size.
 Use the Size slider that you can see in Figure 4, or enter the soft edges size value in points to increase or decrease the size (spread) of the Soft Edge.